Australian Jews: Higher education

-Religious institutions
+Institutions of higher religious study

 Australia's first Yeshivah the Rabbinical College of Australia and New Zealand was established in 1966 by Reb Zalman Serebryanski.
 In addition, the Chabad community founded Kollel Menachem, a community kollel founded in 1979.

 Kollel Beth HaTalmud Yehudah Fishman Institute was founded in 1981, and was the first overseas community Kollel established by the Lakewood Yeshiva under the direction of Rabbi Shneur Kotler and Rabbi Nosson Wachtfogel.
-The Kollel consists of a core group of scholars who are engaged in full-time.
+The Kollel consists of a core group of scholars who are engaged in full-time study.

-Adass Israel, a Hassidic community in Melbourne launched their own kollel, Kollel Beis Yosef in 1990 With the arrival of Rabbi Kohn as new rabbi of Adass, there has been the establishment of the 'Kolel Horaah' a training centre for in depth Jewish law offering courses to scholars and aspiring rabbi's alike.
+Adass Israel, a Hassidic community in Melbourne launched their own kollel, Kollel Beis Yosef in 1990 With the arrival of Rabbi Kohn as new rabbi of Adass, there has been the establishment of the 'Kolel Horaah' a training centre for in depth Jewish law offering courses to scholars and aspiring rabbis alike.
 Adass Israel has also established a junior religious seminary (yeshivah ketanah), to prepare students for overseas yeshivot by in depth study of Talmud and Jewish law.

 In 1983 Yeshivah College opened a special junior Hasidic talmudic seminary stream called Mesivtah Melbourne for high school students, where students from across Melbourne and Sydney study.
 The focus for this institution is religious studies without secular studies.

 In 1998 Mizrachi opened a kollel in conjunction with Torah MiTziyon in Israel.
 Rabbis and yeshiva students are sent to Australia to help maintain the running of the kollel.